How to unsend an email: What you need to do if you’ve sent one by mistake.

 Damage control.

 Unfortunately, you won’t always catch errors quickly enough to unsend or recall.
+Once a sent email has reached the recipient, it is crucial to act quickly to minimise any potential damage.
 If this happens, you need to minimise the impact as much as you can.
 Your business should have a plan in place for these scenarios so everyone knows what to do.

 1. Assess the damage.

-How bad was the mistake?
+How bad was the mistake in your sent message?
 If you’re dealing with a tiny typo, you can probably let it slide.
 If you’ve promoted an event with the wrong date or used unintentionally offensive language, you need to follow up with customers as soon as you can.

 2. Write a correction.

 While you want to send a correction quickly, don’t panic and make the problem worse.
-Make sure to double- and triple-check the wording on your follow-up email.
-Have at least one other person check it over before you send.
+Make sure to double and triple check the wording on your follow-up email.
+Have at least one other person check it over before you send it.
 Include an acknowledgement of the error, a sincere apology and a promise to look into your email processes to ensure it doesn’t happen again.

 3. Send ASAP.